himham-jak/OpenMaya/README.md

 ## Tutorial: TODO

 - For a full demonstration, refer to my YouTube.
-TODO

 - Creating a custom Jak level with OpenMaya
   - Ensure OpenMaya is updated before you begin.